Abdulmuiz44/Tradia/TRADIA_AI_README.md

 ## Deployment

-Ensure `OPENAI_API_KEY` is set in production environment variables.
+Ensure `MISTRAL_API_KEY` is set in production environment variables.
 The application is ready for Vercel, Railway, or similar platforms.